 Beef is a staple in the Paleo diet, but not just any beef.
-Grass-fed beef specifically is an incredible source of nutrition.
+Grass-fed beef, specifically is an incredible source of nutrition.
 Grass-fed beef provides value for money since you're getting more nutritional bang for your buck.

 At Paleo Robbie, we try to make the best grass-fed meat accessible and affordable to everyone in Thailand.
-All our meat items are imported directly from New Zealand, are completely natural i.e. grass-fed (fed on natural pasture), antibiotic-free, hormone-free and are farmed ethically and sustainable.
+All our meat items are imported directly from New Zealand, are completely natural i.e. grass-fed (fed on natural pasture), antibiotic-free, hormone-free, and are farmed ethically and sustainably.

-It means exactly what it sounds like: cows eat grass as well as other grass like things that you would naturally find in a field that a cow would naturally eat.
+It means exactly what it sounds like: cows eat grass as well as other grass-like things that you would naturally find in a field that a cow would naturally eat.
 But don't all cows eat grass?

 Yes, and no.

 Most cows are fed grass at the early stages of their lives.
 When it comes time to fatten them up, they’re moved to feedlots where they live in confined spaces and eat mostly grains, corn and other 'food' that's not part of their natural diet.
 So while all cows usually start out on grass, only exclusively grass-fed cows live out their entire lives on grassland.

 Conventional grain-fed cattle are packed into feedlots that are unhygienic and where disease can quickly spread.
 This is one of many reasons why they’re hooked up to a range of antibiotics.
 Compare this to the stress-free lush pastures that grass-fed cows enjoy their entire lives on and you'll quickly see why grass-fed cows are ethically superior.

 So if cows get sick in a feedlot, why not leave them out on pasture?